k0mpreni/alexlab/src/routes/writings/posts/webassembly-journey.md

 Let's decompose it.

-Fist as a Go file, you give the file a name to the package, here "main".
+First as a Go file, you give the file a name to the package, here "main".

 ```go
 package main
 ```

 After that, you have your imports, here `"fmt"` (formatted I/O) used to print to the console that "WASM Go Initialized".
-The we import `"syscall/js"`, the js package that gives access to the WebAssembly host environment.
+Then we import `"syscall/js"`, the js package that gives access to the WebAssembly host environment.

 ```go
 import (